DynamicDevices/ResinYoctoQT5Rpi2/README.md

 Example Resin.io Docker configuration for running an x-server based UI with QT5 support on the Raspberry Pi v2

-The docker file references an image on he Docker Hub which is built from Yocto Poky Jethro, meta-raspberrypi and meta-rpi
+The docker file references an image on the Docker Hub which is built from Yocto Poky Jethro, meta-raspberrypi and meta-rpi

 The image target is qt5-x11-image.